devKraide/music-downloader-/README.md

 python youtube_music_downloader.py
 ```

-2. Paste a YouTube URL into the input field.
+2. Paste a YouTube URL into the input field
-3. Select your download folder (optional).
+3. (Optional) Click "Select folder" to choose a custom download location, or use the default 'downloads' folder
-4. Click "Baixar" (Download) button.
+4. Click "Download" button
-5. Wait for the download and conversion to complete!
+5. Monitor the progress with real-time status updates
+6. Use the "Clear" button to reset the interface for your next download

 ## 📷 Screenshots

 ![Application Screenshot](assets/appWorking.png)

-*Main application window showing download in progress*
+_Main application window showing download in progress_

 ## 🛠️ How It Works

 The application uses yt-dlp (an improved fork of youtube-dl) to download videos from YouTube and extract their audio.
-FFmpeg then converts the audio to MP3 format.
-The entire process runs in a separate thread to keep the UI responsive.
+It includes smart error handling with automatic retries and detailed error messages.
+The download process runs in a separate thread to keep the UI responsive, and provides real-time feedback including download speed, estimated time remaining, and progress percentage.

 ## ⚙️ Customization

 You can modify these settings in the code:

 - Audio quality (currently set to 192kbps)
+- Number of download retries (currently set to 5)
+- Socket timeout (currently set to 30 seconds)
+- Default download directory
 - Output file naming format
-- Default download directory

 ## 🤝 Contributing